Greg4cr/sbse-sigsoft-standard/README.md

 - [ ] Describe the main features of the subjects used to run and evaluate the optimization approach(es) and discuss what characterizes the different instances in terms of "hardness".
 - [ ] Justify the use of synthetic data (if any); explain why real-world data cannot be used; discusses the extent to which the proposed approach and the findings can apply to the real world.
 - [ ] Make available a replication package that conforms to SIGSOFT standards for artifacts.
-- [ ] If data cannot be shared, it is desirable to create a sample dataset that can be shared to illustrate the use of the algorithms.
+- [ ] If data cannot be shared, create a sample dataset that can be shared to illustrate the approach.
 - [ ] Select a realistic option space for formulating a solution.
 Any values set for attributes should reflect one that might be chosen in a "real-world" solution, and not generated from an arbitrary distribution.
 - [ ] Justify the parameter values used when executing the evaluated approaches (and note that experiments trying a wide range of different parameter values would be extraordinary, see below).
 - [ ] Sample from data multiple times in a controlled manner (where appropriate and possible).